PSO Autopilot Manual

 Understanding the internal state machine helps you diagnose issues and integrate custom UI.
 PSO Autopilot transitions through these states sequentially:

-The loop from Loading Batch through Waiting For GC repeats for each chunk of assets.
-Once every batch is processed, the machine enters Finished, fires the OnWarmupComplete delegate, writes the fingerprint to the config cache, and returns to Idle.
+After scanning and fingerprinting, PSO Autopilot can optionally enter Preloading Packages before the first batch begins.
+The loop from Loading Batch through Waiting For GC then repeats for each chunk of assets.
+If demo validation timing is enabled, the machine enters Delay Minimum Duration before Finished, fires OnWarmupComplete, persists the fingerprint when the run succeeded cleanly, and returns to Idle.

 Batch Loop Details